trailingend/nativescript-palliative-app/README.md

 "version": "0.25.0-next-2019-06-03-171607-01"
 ```

-Here are the list of plugins being used:
+List of plugins used in this app:
 ``` bash
 npm install jspdf --save
 npm install @types/jspdf --save